HB 1194-FN - AS AMENDED BY THE SENATE

 METHODOLOGY:

 This bill modifies how insurance companies can claim tax credits for assessments paid to the NH Life and Health Insurance Guaranty Association (NHLHIGA) in an effort to limit large, unpredictable revenue losses in years with high NHLHIGA assessments.
 The NHLHIGA protects policyholders if a life or health insurance company becomes insolvent.
 If insolvency occurs, member insurers are assessed fees to cover claims and maintain coverage.
 These assessments can currently be offset against the Insurance Premium Tax (IPT) under RSA 408-F:13, up to 20% per year for 5 years (totaling 100%).
-This bill reduces the annual credit rate from 20% to 10% if the eligible credits exceed $10 million in a year, reducing the immediate impact on the General Fund by half.
-The bill further clarifies when credits can be taken and that the credits cannot be carried forward.
+This bill reduces the annual credit rate from 20% to 10% per year for 10 years, reducing the immediate impact on the General Fund.

 The Department is not able to predict how much in NHLHIGA assessments will be levied in the future.
 These assessments only occur when an insurance company becomes insolvent, which is unpredictable.
-This bill does not reduce state revenue on its own, but rather limits how much the General Fund revenue could be reduced by capping the tax credit rate at 10% (instead of 20%) if total eligible credits exceed $10 million in a year.
+This bill does not reduce state revenue on its own, but rather limits how much the General Fund revenue could be reduced by capping the tax credit rate at 10% (instead of 20%) per year for 10 years (instead of 5 years).
 The actual impact depends entirely on the size of the assessments levied by NHLHIGA and the amount of credits insurance companies claim against their Insurance Premium Tax.

 It is assumed any fiscal impact would occur after FY 2026.